bfitech/zapcore/README.md

     available with:

     ```bash
+    $ phpunit
     $ x-www-browser docs/coverage/index.html
     ```

-5. Submit a Pull Request.
+5. Push to your fork and submit a Pull Request.

-## 4. Documentation
+## 5. Documentation

-If you have [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed, generated documentation is available with:
+If you have [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed, detailed generated documentation is available with:

 ```bash
 $ doxygen